-Governor Cuomo has extended the moratorium against COVID-related residential and commercial evictions through January 1, 2021.
+Governor Cuomo has extended the moratorium against COVID-related residential and commercial evictions from January 1, 2021 to August 31, 2021.
 Under the Safe Harbor Act, no court can issue a warrant of eviction against a residential tenant who has suffered a financial hardship during the COVID-19 covered period for nonpayment of rent that becomes due during the COVID-19 period.

 Although landlords are unable to evict tenants covered by the Safe Harbor Act, landlords can still seek money judgments for rent owed in a summary proceeding under article 7 of the real property actions and proceedings law.